adaschevici/react-advanced/content/monorepo/options/_index.md

 Lerna has been around longer than yarn workspaces.
 It has similar features and it achieves similar goals.

 #### lerna and yarn(with or without workspaces)

 This is the most convoluted and it requires both a lerna config and a yarn workspace config.
 This is more unusual because configs have some degree of redundancy.

 #### yarn workspaces vs lerna

-1) lerna is more mature and has more features beside monorepo management.
-It also allows for more sofisticated dependency handlling.
+1. lerna is more mature and has more features beside monorepo management.
+It also allows for more sophisticated dependency handlling.
-2) you can't install more than one package at once in a package with lerna
+2. you can't install more than one package at once in a package with lerna
-3) in yarn workspaces the packages are hoisted automatically so you won't have duplicate react dependencies which is a common misshap when using lerna
+3. in yarn workspaces the packages are hoisted automatically so you won't have duplicate react dependencies which is a common misshap when using lerna

 ### The Gist 📌

 {{< lazy-image image="monorepo.png" lightbox=false />}}